ulfsri/firepydaq/README.md

 - <a href="https://packaging.python.org/en/latest/" target="_blank">Python packaging guide</a>
 - <a href="https://www.pythonguis.com/pyside6/" target="_blank">PythonGUIs, by Martin FitzPatrick</a>

-Additionally, support from [Fire Safety Research Institute](fsri.org), a part of [UL Research Institutes](ul.org) for this project has been necessary to keep going.
+Additionally, the contributors are grateful for the support from [Fire Safety Research Institute](fsri.org), a part of [UL Research Institutes](ul.org), for this project.